-Front Row's Word Study program provides teachers with a systematic approach to spelling instruction.
+Front Row's Word Study program provides teachers with a systematic approach to phonics, vocabulary and spelling instruction.
 It focuses on students’ growing knowledge of spelling patterns rather than their ability to memorize words.
-It provides students with opportunities to practice with spelling patterns that in turn help them learn to spell, read, and write words.
+It provides students with opportunities to practice with word patters that in turn help them learn to spell, read, and write words.

-As with the other personalized components of the Front Row platform, the Word Study program meets students at their developmental stages of spelling.
+As with the other personalized components of the Front Row platform, the Word Study program meets students at their developmental stages.
 Whether they are working on alphabetic principles, learning larger letter patterns, or understanding how our spelling system reflects the relationships between related words, Word Study provides students with practice at their level.

 Here’s how it works: